The History of Avila La Fonda Hotel near San Luis Obispo

 Several years ago, we began thinking about what kind of hotel would best fit our beloved Avila Beach.
 Could we set ourselves apart by constructing a new structure with an early California-Mexico theme?
-Could we capture the true essence of what Avila Beach lodging should be?
+Could we capture the true essence of what lodging near San Luis Obispo should be?

 Fortunately, our architect discovered a book written in 1928 by two young draftsmen who studied old houses throughout small Mexican towns.
 Their drawings and photos are credited with adding authenticity to many Spanish Colonial buildings constructed in California during the ‘20s and ‘30s.
 Several houses from the book are replicated in the hotel's San Miguel Street façade, from a casa in Taxco to a 16th-century dwelling on the Plaza Grande.
 Each of the veneers features a variety of stucco, roof tiles, railings and colors that provides our building with the appearance of a village.